-This check box is only available when the Solid densities check box is selected.
+This check box is only available when the Solid densities checkbox is selected.

 - Most of the information is shown as on the page of the printing condition step. - Some check boxes will not be available, if the information is not present in the Printing condition.
-For example if Screens and Curves were manually added (no measurements): Gamut outline, Solid Densities and both Comparison check boxes will be greyed out.
+E.g. if Screens and Curves were manually added (no measurements): Gamut outline, Solid Densities and both Comparison check boxes will be greyed out.